 Common law marriages in the U.S. were really a matter of inconvenience.
 That is, the inconvenience of locating someone qualified to perform a marriage ceremony.
 In the old and often wild West, it was even more difficult to locate an official empowered to perform the ceremony.

 The phrase "common law" originates with England and refers to those non-ceremonial marriages that were valid under English law.
 In the 1877 case Meister v.
 Moore, the U.S. Supreme Court held that a non-ceremonial marriage was a valid enforceable marriage, unless a state’s statute forbade it.
 Colorado’s statutes have not invalidated common law marriages and, consequently, they continue to this day.
-In addition to Colorado, only eight other states and Washington, D.C., continue to allow the establishment of a common law marriage.
-Those eight states are Alabama, Iowa, Kansas, Montana, Rhode Island, South Carolina, Texas, and Utah.
+In addition to Colorado, only nine other states and Washington, D.C., continue to allow the establishment of a common law marriage.
+Those nine states are Iowa, Kansas, Montana, New Hampshire, Oklahoma, Rhode Island, South Carolina, Texas, and Utah.

-A common law marriage is one in which the couple, a man and woman, hold themselves out to be husband and wife.
-In Colorado, common law marriage does not extend to same-sex partners.
+A common law marriage is one in which the couple hold themselves out to be married.

 The common law marriage is not a lesser, weaker form of marriage—in the eyes of the law, it enjoys all the rights, benefits, and burdens associated with a ceremonial marriage.
 The common law spouse is entitled to Social Security benefits derived from the other spouse’s work record.

 The IRS also recognizes common law marriages.
 If a couple with a Colorado common law marriage relocates to a non-common law state, such as Arizona or California, their marriage remains valid.